sollarp/Wifi-Card-Scanner/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-App takes image using device built in camera and using Text API to collect Wifi SSID and Password then create WiFi QR code.
-Using On Device Recognition Version "text-recognition:17.0.1" or lower is FREE doesn't require FireBase registration.
+* App takes image using device built in camera and using Text API to collect Wifi SSID and Password then create WiFi QR code.
+* Using On Device Recognition Version "text-recognition:17.0.1" or lower is FREE doesn't require FireBase registration.
+* Automatically connect to WiFi network using WifiManager API.
+* Manual input text capability to override incorrect or missing caracters.
 <p align="right">(<a href="#top">back to top</a>)</p>